triplea-game/dice-server-js/README.md

 - POST `/register`:
    - Required Parameters (POST Body, urlencoded):
       - `email` String: An email a confirmation email will be sent to.
-   - A request to this endpoint sends an email to the specified email with a random 512-bit token that is only saved in the RAM and will expire after a maximum amount of 24 hours.
+   - A request to this endpoint sends an email to the specified email with a random 512-bit token that is only saved in the RAM and will expire after a maximum amount of 60 minutes.
 - POST `/register/:token`:
    - `:token` Parameter:
       - This parameter is a base64 encoded random number to verify that the person registering the email actually has access.